zoet24/creative-coding-dashboard/README.md

 - Run `npm run test` to execute unit tests with Jest and React Testing Library.

+## Useful bits

+### Adding a new control input

+- Add new control component folder and file in src/components/Menu/Controls
+- Add handle helper function in src/components/Menu/Controls/useControls.ts
+- Add component in src/components/Menu/Controls/Controls.tsx
+- Add typeguard in src/lib/controlTypeGuards.ts
+- Add new type in src/lib/types.ts, and add new type to Control
+- Add to randomiseControls in src/context/ActiveProjectContext.tsx

 ## TOZOS

 - Deploy project so you can play on your phone